Ecological Archaeology Lab People

 Molly Carney

-Molly Carney is an environmental archaeologist whose scholarship examines foodways and histories of landscape stewardship through time.
+I am an anthropological archaeologist whose scholarship examines foodways and histories of landscape stewardship through time.
 Much of my work focuses on understanding the relationships between cultural keystone species and past people, with a goal of using archaeological methods and data to support people and places today.
 I use paleoethnobotanical, geoarchaeological, and computational tools to answer these questions.
 My interests in human-environment dynamics extend to understanding past built environments.
 I also have research interests in the architectural signatures of past Columbia-Fraser Plateau places and employ feminist, Indigenous, and agency-focused lens’ to reframe past and present discussions on regional household archaeology and non-residential past structures.

 Image